Zainab-Omar/post-grad-react-project/README.md

   grasp how complicated the code behind it is, but they can definitely recognize if it is well-designed.
 - Make your app responsive.
-Using [media queries][], design your project so it looks good regardless of whichever device it is being viewed on.
+Using [media queries][], design your project so that it looks good regardless of whichever device it is being viewed on.

 [media queries]: https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries